 - Imagine you wanted to know the typical heights of people.
 You could measure the heights of people.
+The heights are data.

 - Imagine you wanted to know how many of each shape you had.
 You could observe which shapes you have.
+The shapes are data.

 Types of DataThere are different types of data.

 - Test scores and the heights are both quantitative data (because we use numbers to describe them).

-Shapes are qualitative data (because we use words to describe them).
+- Shapes are qualitative data (because we use words to describe them).

 - Discrete data can only take certain values, like whole numbers (1, 2, 3...).
 Discrete data can (often) be counted.
 Test scores are discrete data.
 Test scores can only take whole numbers.

 - Continuous data can take any value (within a range).
 Continuous data can (often) be measured.
 Heights are continous data.
 A person could be 5 feet and 9½ inches.
 They don't have to be a whole number of feet or inches.

 Using DataData can be summarized using averages: